TaraMathur/GildedRose/README.md

 With more time, I would:
 1. Figure out how to load the database seeds programmatically, so the user no longer needs to run $rails db:seed.
 2. Write unit tests.
-I'd write Fixtures with different sets of quality/sell-in values, for each type of item, and write tests to run through each of them and check the output in order to test the update logic.
+I've created Fixtures (in test/fixtures) for each type of item, with different sets of quality/sell-in values to test the various parts of the update logic.
+I just need to write the actual tests to run through each of them and check the output.